-Please note that emotional support animals may or may not be considered service animals.
-The DPRC may determine collaboratively with you whether or not the request for an animal rises to the level of reasonable accommodation.
-For more information about current practices regarding service and support animals at SF State, please see your Disability Specialist.
+Please note that emotional support or assistance animals, if approved, are generally allowed in campus residences only.
+The DPRC will determine collaboratively with you whether or not the request for an animal rises to the level of reasonable accommodation.
+For more information about current practices regarding service and assistance animals at SF State, please see your Disability Specialist.

 What are my legal rights and responsibilities as a student with a disability on campus?

 You have the right to equal access to SF States programs, services, and facilities, and the responsibility to inform the DPRC that you have a disability and need a reasonable accommodation.
 The DPRC staff are happy to talk with you about your rights and responsibilities at any time.
 A useful resource for learning more about your rights and responsibilities is a publication put out by the Office of Civil Rights of the U.S. Department of Education, Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities.